willsofts/aimis/CHAT_QUERY.md

 3. quest classify

-This api support classification of question into categories setting by Classify Quest screen
+This api support classification of question into categories setting by Classify Setting screen

 | Classification | Description |
 | -------- | ----------- |